syncfusion/blazor-docs/src/filemanager/file-manager/file-system-provider.md

 > **Note:** To learn more about file actions that can be performed with ASP.NET MVC Azure cloud file system provider, refer to this [link](https://github.com/SyncfusionExamples/ej2-azure-aspmvc-file-provider#key-features)

-## Amazon S3 cloud file system provider
+## ASP.NET Core Amazon S3 cloud file provider

-In ASP.NET Core, Amazon ***S3*** (*Simple Storage Service*) cloud file system provider allows the users to access and manage a server hosted file system as collection of objects stored in the Amazon S3 Bucket.
+In ASP.NET Core, Amazon ***S3*** (*Simple Storage Service*) cloud file provider allows the users to access and manage a server hosted file system as collection of objects stored in the Amazon S3 Bucket.
 To get started, clone the [ej2-amazon-s3-aspcore-file-provider](https://github.com/SyncfusionExamples/ej2-amazon-s3-aspcore-file-provider) using the following command

 ```typescript